 The safety and security of our farmers is of paramount importance to us.
 To us, one farm attack is one too many.
 Following the tragic farm attacks that have already taken place this year, Kwanalu remains committed to ensure our members and associated security stakeholders are fully informed about the nature and circumstances of these crimes so that, together, we are better prepared to face them head on.

-To this end we have recently published our annual analysis of farm attacks and murders in 2016.
-This report aims to provide our members with insights based on key evidence collected from attacks, so that we may all learn from this information in order to safeguard ourselves from future attacks.
+Each year we publish our annual analysis of farm attacks and murders.
+These reports aim to provide our members with insights based on key evidence collected from attacks, so that we may all learn from this information in order to safeguard ourselves from future attacks.

 We cannot stress enough the need to be vigilant at all times and for you to take every possible security precaution available to protect your farms and households.